MRC-CLIMB/docs/docs/notebook-servers/using-rstudio.md

 ![RStudio](../img/r-open.png)

-For pure access to `R` you can use the jupyter notebook.
+For pure access to `R` you can use the Jupyter Notebook.
 For access to RStudio, a separate tab will be opened:

 ![RStudio](../img/rstudio.png)